Easy-to-use pump applicator

 The Packaging: Sanitary push-pump applicator

 This product comes in a push-pump applicator that is efficient and easy to use.
 I’ve used a similar applicator only once in a Kate Somerville moisturizer, and it’s a product detail that’s hard to forget.
-Especially during a time of high awareness around sanitation following a pandemic, I have more of an appreciation for any product—face products in particular—that don’t cause me to stick my fingers into a jar every day.
+Especially during a time of high awareness around sanitation, I have more of an appreciation for any product—face products in particular—that don’t cause me to stick my fingers into a jar every day.

 Ingredients: Hydration at the forefront

 With ingredients like jojoba oil and vitamin E in the list of leading ingredients (meaning those with the highest concentration levels), there’s no doubting that hydration is one of the perks at the forefront of using this product.
 Jojoba oil’s anti-inflammatory properties help to depuff those under-eye bags and calm the skin with its cool-to-the-touch application while vitamin E is generally known to help retain moisture between skin cells, serving as an anti-aging agent.
 This gel is considered clean by Byrdie's beauty standards and has been created without parabens, sulfates, or phthalates.
 It is a vegan product, free from gluten, GMO, and cruelty practices.